switch2osm/switch2osm/serving-tiles/manually-building-a-tile-server-debian-11.md

 (to exit back to be the user that we were before we did "sudo -u postgres -i" above)

+## Postgresql optimization

+If you have a default installation of postgresql it is very unlikely that it will be configured to offer good performance by default.
+It can be neglected if you are only working with small datasets but but it might become a problem if you are importing larger ones.
+The configuration of your postgresql is defined on Debian by default at `/etc/postgresql/13/main/postgresql.conf`.
+Those settings must be set approprietly in regards to your machine, if you need help to find the right settings, checkout [PgTune](https://pgtune.leopard.in.ua/).

 # Mapnik

 Mapnik was installed above.
 We'll check that it has been installed correctly by doing this: